NBA warns unvaccinated players of updated travel restrictions for games in Canada - Local News 8

 NBA players who are unvaccinated against Covid-19 will soon not be allowed to travel to and from games in Canada.

-In a league memo sent Tuesday and obtained by CNN, the NBA warned teams, due to Canadian laws, those players who have not received the vaccine and do not have approved medical or religious exemptions, will not be allowed to travel to games against the Toronto Raptors, Canada’s lone Canadian team, starting January 15.
+In a league memo sent Tuesday and obtained by CNN, the NBA warned teams that, due to Canadian laws, those players who have not received the vaccine and do not have approved medical or religious exemptions will not be allowed to travel to games against the Toronto Raptors, Canada’s lone Canadian team, starting January 15.

 No major professional sports league in the United States has required its players to be vaccinated.